ripose-jp/Valhalla/README.md

 The public API is documented in the [`valhall.h`](https://github.com/ripose-jp/Valhalla/blob/master/src/include/valhalla.h) header.

+## Todo

+* Make `vla_putf` use caching.
+CLOCK-like LRU replacement seems to be the best way to do this.
+* Do more to guarantee thread safety.
+* Fix logging TODOs by adding a logging framework.

 ## Why AGPL?

 Valhalla was an idea that spun off of another project I wanted to work on.